KXAN hosts community event ‘A Conversation to Save Our Students’

-AUSTIN (KXAN) — KXAN and Round Rock ISD invite families from around Williamson County to join us for a Conversation to Save Our Students: Solutions for Wellness and Safety.
+AUSTIN (KXAN) — KXAN and Boys & Girls Clubs of Austin invite families from around Travis County to join us for a Conversation to Save Our Students: Solutions for Wellness and Safety.

 Be part of the discussion and learn about innovative solutions happening in schools across the country.

-The special event is at Stony Point High School Auditorium at 1801 Tiger Trail in Round Rock, on Monday, Aug.
-26 at 7:00 p.m.
+The special event is at Boys & Girls Clubs of the Austin Area at 6648 Ed Bluestein Blvd. in Austin, on Wednesday, Aug.
+28 at 6:30 p.m.

-Join KXAN’s Roger Wallace, Erin Cargile and Josh Hinkle as they host a discussion with school leaders, law enforcement and mental health experts.
+Join KXAN’s Jim Spencer, Erin Cargile and Josh Hinkle as they host a discussion with school leaders, law enforcement and mental health experts.

 Resources will also be available for anyone needing help or having concerns about students’ wellness and safety.